DFaber11/Demo-Repo/file.md

 # make sure that the default branch for any repo is main instead of master
 git config --global unit.defaultbranch main

+# one more change to show new branch path

+# to change branches
+git checkout "branch name"

+# merge branches to main
+    # ensure we are on the main branch
+git merge branchname that we want to merge on to main